s-gruneberg/10step-journal/README.md

 - User authentication and secure login
 - Daily journaling interface with customizable questions
-- Progress tracking and visualization
+- Users with an account can track and visualize history
 - Mobile-responsive design
 - PWA support for iOS and Android
 - Dark mode support